Anjali Damania: Political career

 She joined the India Against Corruption (IAC) movement of Anna Hazare in 2011.
 After IAC split, she joined the Aam Aadmi Party, and became the convener of its Maharashtra unit.

 2014 Lok Sabha election

 Damania contested 2014 general election unsuccessfully from Nagpur constituency.
-She secured 69,081 votes, finishing fourth and losing her deposit.
+She secured 69,081 votes.
 She lost to former BJP president Nitin Gadkari who secured 587,767 votes.

 On 5 June 2014, she announced her resignation from AAP, without stating any reason for her exit.
-However, she withdrew her resignation on the same day.

 Personal life

-Anjali Damania's husband Anish Damania is the CEO at IDFC securities.
+Anjali Damania's husband Anish Damania is the CEO at J M Financials and Honorary Advisor to Maharashtra Institution for Transformation (MITRA), which is now a conflict of interest for Anjali Damania.
 The couple have two children.
 According to Damania, her father was in the RSS, so she was brought up in an anti-corruption atmosphere.
 She obtained a diploma in Medical lab Technology from Premlila Vithaldas Polytechnic, Mumbai and later a Fellowship in Medical Laboratory Technology.